The Sandman: The Wake: References to other DC characters

 At the wake, Superman, Batman, and the Martian Manhunter are seen discussing their dreams.
 In The Sandman Companion, Gaiman revealed that these dreams are taken from Silver Age stories.
 Superman and Batman mention dreams of being actors playing themselves, but Martian Manhunter claims he never has that dream (at that time, the character of Martian Manhunter had never appeared in a television show).
 Batman is represented as more angular and inhuman than he is generally drawn in comics, as Gaiman wanted to stress that Batman's internal concept of himself was far removed from his real form.
 Gaiman also stated that his original idea for this sequence included Superman, in his Clark Kent persona, constantly trying to conceal the edge of his red Superman cape as it fell from beneath his funeral jacket, stating that he felt this was something about which Superman would have nightmares; allegedly DC rejected the image as being disrespectful to the character.

 John Constantine, Doctor Occult, and Phantom Stranger are also seen conversing.
 Constantine remarks "Nice trench coat", referring to his own amused description of the three of them, with Mister E, as the Trenchcoat Brigade in the Books of Magic miniseries, Darkseid appears beside Rose Walker and her brother Jed during the wake and the Golden Age Sandman, now an elderly man retired from the superhero life, delivers one of the elegies.

 References to other comics

 Mistress Quiney from The Tempest is an homage of Gran'ma Ben (with minor changes) from the Bone series of comics.

+Adaptations

+The first three chapters are adapted the second season finale of The Sandman, "A Tale of Graceful Ends".